(Time-lapse video below)

 I’m no purist.
-I like my yard Scott’s-free, full of cheerful violets, pithy inedible strawberries, tiny white-flowered onions, and that king of the interlopers–dandelions.
-Damnedelions!
+I like my Scott’s-free yard full of cheerful violets, pithy inedible strawberries, tiny white-flowered onions, and that king of interlopers–dandelions.

-I’ve always had a love-hate relationship with dandelions: love the flowers, hate the ugly, jaggy, ground-hugging leaves.
+I’ve always had a love-hate relationship with dandelions: love the flowers, hate their ugly, jaggy, ground-hugging leaves.
 Which, it turns out, are the source of the plant’s name–dandelion means “lion’s teeth” in French.
-In fact, it turns out we have the French to thank for introducing dandelions, along with bikinis and snails (a hit and a miss).
+In fact, it turns out we have the French to thank for introducing dandelions, along with bikinis and snails (one hit and one miss).
 Early European settlers made salads out of dandelions and brewed “coffee” from their seeds.

-I always thought there were two types of dandelions: those happy little orangey-yellow pseudo-daisies my yard is currently full of; and those magical puff-balls which every child knows are used as public transportation by faeries.
-Wrong!
+I always thought there were two types of dandelions: those happy little pseudo-daisies my yard is currently full of; and those magical puff-balls which every child knows are used as public transportation by faeries.
+But I was wrong.
 It turns out they’re the same plant.
-After those cute flowers wilt and turn ugly, the seeds gather into a sphere called a “clock.”
+After those cute little flowers wilt and turn ugly, the seeds gather into a sphere called a “clock.”
 Here’s a cool time-exposure video of the process: